Ahoghill: Religious revival

 The 1859 Revival which swept through Ulster has strong connections with Ahoghill.
 Thousands of ordinary folk had their lives changed at this time.
 Especially notable is the reports of men and women weeping in the streets of Ahoghill.
 On Monday 14 March 1859 a thanksgiving service took place in the new First Ahoghill Presbyterian Meetinghouse at which some of the converts from Connor spoke.
 It was estimated that 3,000 people attended and the commotion was such that the minister ordered the building to be emptied out of fear of the crowded gallery giving way.
 The crowd spent upwards of three hours in the rain continuing in prayer and praise.
 The gallery of First Ahoghill still bears the effects of this event; it is visibly sunken to one side.

 Today Ahoghill has three Presbyterian churches, First Ahoghill on Straid Road, Brookside on Brook Street and Trinity on Church Street.
 There is also St Colmanell's Church of Ireland on Church Street, a Gospel Hall on Glenhugh Road and a Roman Catholic Chapel on Ballynafie road.

 The Troubles

 On 19 April 1977 William Strathearn (39), a Catholic shop owner was shot and killed by the Ulster Volunteer Force (UVF) while at his home in Ahoghill.
 The murder was carried out by Billy McCaughey who was a UVF member despite also being a former police officer.

 The village has seen frequent sectarian attacks, particularly in 2005 when several Catholic families left after attacks on their homes, and is considered a staunchly loyalist area.

-See also UDA South East Antrim Brigade.